 The rehabilitation counselor position is the largest category, and the most relevant for the direct provision of care.
 The following table shows the comparison of the salary results reported in the CBH study (excluding and including fringe benefits), and the State Mental Health Associate II and III wages reported (with fringe benefits imputed at 30.4% 1).
-The fringe benefits paid by the providers averaged 23.2%, with a median value of 23.0%.
-The state gave a wage increase of 4% on January 1, 2002, i.e., in the middle of the fiscal year, and an increase of \$752 on July 1, 2004.
-This is equivalent to an increase of about 3%.
+The fringe benefits paid by the providers averaged 22.3%, with a median value of 22.0%.
+The state gave a wage increase on July 1, 2006 that varied by the level of the wages.
 No increments were allowed in the state system for fiscal years 2003 and 2004, which has the effect of slightly reducing mean wage rates.